AstroMLab 3: Achieving GPT-4o Level Performance in Astronomy with a Specialized 8B-Parameter Large Language Model: Continued Pretraining

 \subsection{Dataset Cleaning}

-We followed the cleaning procedures from \citet{dehaanCosmosageNaturalLanguageAssistant2024}, including a perplexity-based cleaning approach.
+We followed the cleaning procedures from \citet{de_haan_cosmosage_2025}, including a perplexity-based cleaning approach.
 This method first splits the corpus into individual paragraphs and calculates their respective perplexity scores.
 Perplexity measures how well a language model can predict a given text sequence.
 Lower perplexity indicates text that follows expected patterns of natural language, while very high perplexity values often signal anomalous or corrupted content.
 Outliers with such high perplexity frequently stem from OCR errors, malformed text, or non-prose content such as tables.

-Based on the distribution of perplexity scores (Figure~\ref{fig:ppx}), we established a threshold that excluded the top 2\% of paragraphs with the highest perplexity scores.
+Based on the distribution of perplexity scores (Figure~\ref{fig:ppx}), \refresp{as well as manual inspection of some examples,} we established a threshold that excluded the top 2\% of paragraphs with the highest perplexity scores.
 We then reconstructed each document using only the paragraphs below this threshold.
 This cleaning procedure removed approximately 2\% of the total data volume.
 Figure~\ref{fig:ppx} illustrates this process by showing the distribution of perplexity scores and our chosen threshold.